Disclaimer: I do not own Danny Phantom nor do I make any profit from this story.

 "You do that," said Maddie and closed the door firmly.

-Danny waited three minutes after the door closed for his parents to burst into the room.
+Danny waited five minutes after the door closed for his parents to burst into the room.
 As soon as he felt sure that they would not be coming back, Danny powered down into human mode.
-The containment unit powered down instantly as so many Fenton electronics did without ectoplasm to power them.
-The door unlocked of the cage unlocked, Danny casually pushed it open, and jumped out.
+The containment unit shut off instantly as so many Fenton electronics did without ectoplasm to power them.
+The door of the cage was unlocked.
+Danny casually pushed it open and jumped out.

 Sauntering over to the computer terminals monitoring the containment unit, Danny quickly brought up the data for the video and thermal-imaging cameras.
 A few clicks and the footage Phantom shifting into Fenton was gone forever.
 Feeling satisfied with the way his capture had gone, Danny turned both invisible and intangible and floated up to the first floor.